-Figure 35: Cartoon on page 74 (of 336) from ref 649 (Minsky, M. [1986] Society of Mind) is a "neuralized" problem solving approach from Newell, Shaw & Simon (1958, 1959, 1963)
+Figure 35: Cartoon from page 74, ref 649 (Minsky, M. [1986] Society of Mind) is a "neuralized" problem solving approach from Newell, Shaw & Simon (1958, 1959, 1963).

 The 1950's witnessed a convergence of ideas starting with neurophysiologist Warren McCulloch and mathematician Walter Pitts (1943) who modeled a simple neural network using electrical circuits.
 Hebb (1949) strengthened the idea and Rosenblatt (1958) proposed the "perceptron" concept to usher in artificial neural networks (ANN).
-The ANN model is useful but it is a crude approximation and oversimplified extrapolation of how neurons may work in the brain.
-Taken together, these are the origins of the sketches by Minsky in Society of Mind (649).
+The ANN model is an useful crude approximation and oversimplified extrapolation of how neurons may work in the brain.
+These are the origins of the sketches by Minsky in Society of Mind (reference 650).

-ANN (in a myriad of forms) is a staple tool with value in limited non-mission critical applications for secondary decision support suggestions for humans-in-the-loop (HIL).
-In the 21st century the ANN concept is at the heart of the disinformation spewed by AI protagonists.
-The core of the disinformation is the attempt to make ANNs synonymous with "intelligence" by proposing/advocating that the "brain is a computer" (which is false) and neural networks are the "computing machinery" for brains to function (also false).
+ANN (in a myriad of forms) can be a valuable tool in non-mission critical applications for secondary decision support suggestions for humans-in-the-loop (HIL).
+In the 21st century the ANN concept occupies the heart of the disinformation spewed by AI protagonists.
+The grave discontent is the illegitimate attempt to make ANNs synonymous with "intelligence" where the "brain is a computer" (false) and neural networks are the "computing machinery" for brains to function (false).
 Hence, artificial neural networks (which is far cry from physiological neural networks) fuels the myth that ANN enhances our ability to generate artificial intelligence (AI) by "mimicking" our brain.
-The latter cannot be anymore farther from the truth.
-We know very little about the brain and its biological operations (see cartoon in Figure 36) are far more enigmatic than the ENIGMA machine.
+The latter is farthest from the truth.
+We know very little about the brain and its biological operations (Figure 36) are far more enigmatic than the ENIGMA machine.

-We are incapable of capturing and mathematically representing our crude knowledge, the connections and their set of dependencies (Figure 36) in a binary/computational context, where syntax and semantics is sufficiently numerical to be amenable to binary logic operators.
+We are incapable of capturing and mathematically representing our crude knowledge, the connections and their set of dependencies (Figure 36) in a binary (computational) context, where syntax and semantics is sufficiently numerical to be amenable for use by binary logic operators.

-The nature of data acquisition and processing of data and information by neural networks in the brain is largely unknown.
-What influences these transmissions are even less known.
-What little we know about neural transmission is that there are at least two dimensions which may be referred to as the electrochemical gradient.
+The nature of data acquisition and processing of data and information by neural networks in the brain are largely unknown.
+What influences these operations are even less known.
+What we know about neural transmission is that there are at least two dimensions referred to as the electrochemical gradient.
 It combines an electrical impulse involving neural components (axon, dendron) with release of chemical messengers in the synapse.
 How do we even begin to "model" this system?
-Are ANNs a legitimate model of this complex process?
+How can ANNs be a legitimate model of this complex process?

-Figure 36: Cartoon on page 154 (of 336) from ref 649 (Marvin Minsky [1986] Society of Mind)
+Figure 36: Cartoon on page 154 (of 336) from ref 650 (Marvin Minsky [1986] Society of Mind)